-Tampa Wage Garnishment Attorney
+Tampa IRS Wage Garnishment Lawyer

 Get Help with IRS Garnishment Today

 If you are unable to repay your debt to the IRS, it’s important that you find a solution before your wages are garnished.
 You might be avoiding your tax debt altogether because of the stress it’s causing, but you should know that you have options and rights as a taxpayer.
-While understanding how to avoid a wage garnishment is the best thing you can do for yourself, there is still a way to stop the process if your wages are already being garnished.
-We have helped countless clients avoid and end this penalty so you can count on us to find a solution that will work for you.
+You need an experienced Tampa wage garnishment attorney by your side.

-Understanding Wage Garnishment
+How Does Wage Garnishment Work?

 If you owe the IRS back taxes, they have the right to garnish your employment wages.
 The IRS can take money that is due to you through your paycheck each week or payment period in order to satisfy the debt you owe them.
 Fortunately, you will receive notice of this before it happens, which gives you time to act.

 If you are being threatened with wage garnishment or your wages are already being garnished, remember that: